ImagineFX 266: anatomy, caricatures and believable creatures

 Your grandmother was also right about bones 🦴

 Finally, a magazine that admits drawing a cool robot also requires knowing where the elbow goes.
 Because yes, you can add cannons and LED lights, but if the joints don't line up, it will look like a trash can with legs.
 Jongwon Park's mecha workshop will save you from that embarrassment.
-And if you prefer drawing people, at least you'll know that an arm doesn't sprout from the navel.
+And if you prefer drawing people, at least you'll know an arm doesn't sprout from the navel.
 Tip of the month: study anatomy before your characters look like traffic accidents.